Nora-ai/Bed-Bug-Finder/README.md

 #### MVP

-- Find and use external api
+- Find and use an external API.
-- Choose a Property from a dropdown menu
+- Choose a property from a dropdown menu.
-- Choose a second property from a dropdown menu
+- Choose a property from a second dropdown menu.
-- Select a submit button to return random object, displaying three properties
+- Select a submit button to return a random object, displaying three properties.
-- Click a button to display if an object property returns 0 or not, thus returning a yes or no on the page
+- Click a button to display if an object property returns 0 or not, thus returning a yes or no on the page.
-- Click a button to return the next random object, displaying three properties, while removing the previous object
+- Click a button to return the next random object, displaying three properties, while removing the previous object.
-- Add event listeners to the buttons
+- Add event listeners to the buttons.

 #### PostMVP

-- Add media queries for responsive design
+- Add a bed bug animation.
-- Add a button to provide more information on the bed bug unit
+- Add media queries for responsive design.
-- Add a bed bug animation
+- Add a button to provide more information on the bed bug unit.
 - ADD A BED BUG MATCH-MAKING OPTION!!

 ## Project Schedule